-One of three Spanish-speaking men shot and killed the bar manager during the December 29, 1979, holdup of a No one witnessed the shooting.
-Miami bar.
-The the patrons and employees had majority of been forcibly confined to a restroom.
+One of three Spanish-speaking men shot and killed the bar manager during the December 29, 1979, holdup of a Miami bar.
+No one witnessed the shooting.
+The majority the patrons and employees had been forcibly of confined to a restroom.
 A dancer hiding under the bar did not see the triggerman.
-Angel Diaz was charged with the crimes and convicted of firstdegree murder, four counts of kidnapping, two counts of armed robbery, one count of attempted robbery, and one count of possessing a firearm during the commission of a felony.
+Angel Diaz was charged with the crimes and convicted of first-degree murder, counts of kidnapping, two counts of armed four robbery, one count of attempted robbery, and one count of possessing a firearm during the commission of a felony.
 Diaz conducted his own defense with standby counsel from the opening statements through conviction.
 He was represented by counsel during jury selection and the sentencing phase.
-The trial court sentenced Diaz to a total of 834 years of imprisonment and imposed the jury's recommended sentence of death.
+The trial court

-1 The symbol "DAR." will refer to the record on direct appeal.
+&lt;sup>1 The symbol "DAR." will refer to the record on direct appeal.
 The symbols "PCR." and "PCR-SR." will refer to the record and supplemental record from the initial post conviction appeal, respectively.
 The symbol "PCR2." will refer to the record in the present appeal.